abhisheknaik96/abhisheknaik96.github.io/index.md

 ## [Community Service](#community-service)

+- #### Co-organizer, ICML 2021 Social on Continuing (Non-episodic) Problems in RL **July 2021** <br>
+Had insightful discussions with a bunch of people about the state of research in continuing problems and where we should go from here.

+- #### Co-organizer, NeurIPS 2020 Tutorial on [Policy Optimization in RL](https://sites.google.com/ualberta.ca/rlandoptimization-neurips2020/home)
+**Dec 2020** <br>
+Alan Chan, Shivam Garg, Dhawal Gupta and I created a [set of notebooks](https://colab.research.google.com/drive/1eDrsgDKbffVCpxy4lT2khFeo8QXDyBtj?usp=sharing) to highlight some aspects of policy-gradient methods, such as the effects of a baseline.
+Thanks to Sham Kakade, Martha White, and Nicolas Le Roux for giving us the opportunity!

 - #### Organizer, [Tea Time Talks 2020](https://amiithinks.github.io/tea-time-talks/), Amii and RLAI lab **June 2020 – Aug 2020** <br>
 Organized and moderated the talks of 40+ speakers over the course of 12 weeks (in a virtual format for the first time).
 Full playlist [here](https://www.youtube.com/watch?v=g80wiWvOtvI&list=PLKlhhkvvU8-Y3Up8reY3Qi_YWN_v7EN3O).